 The project, which is being funded by the Rural Industries Research and Development Corporation, commenced with research undertaken by the university to determine attitudes to, and awareness of, biosecurity and emergency animal disease preparedness.

-In the coming months resources and information will be developed for each of the new and emerging industry sectors and placed on this webpage.
+Resources and information are being developed for each of the new and emerging industry sectors and placed on this webpage.
 Scroll down to see what resources are available for the following industries: